2010 Commonwealth Games: Opening ceremony

-The ceremony was divided into six separate segments, each showcasing the rich, ancient and diverse cultures of India, including art, traditions, dances, music and colours.
-It began with a showcase of a variety of drummers from all parts of India, accompanied by seven-year-old tabla player Keshav.
-The countdown took place on a screen in the stadium, and was accompanied by fireworks.
+The ceremony was divided into six separate segments, each showcasing the diverse cultures of India.
+The countdown took place on the large screen in the stadium, and was accompanied by fireworks.
 The centerpiece of the ceremony was the helium aerostat, which acted as a giant 360° screen for spectators.
-The ceremony showcased a fusion of various classical dances from all parts of India, mehendi decorations, sand paintings and yoga.
-The title song was performed by A R Rahman.
-Singer Hariharan sang the welcome song for the Games, titled "Swagatam", with thousands of school children.
+It began with a showcase of a variety of drummers from all parts of India, accompanied by seven-year-old tabla player.
+The ceremony showcased a fusion of various classical dances from all parts of India, mehendi decorations, sand paintings, and yoga.
+The title song was performed by A. R. Rahman, and singer Hariharan sang the welcome song for the Games, titled "Swagatam", along with thousands of school children.

-The Prince of Wales (now Charles III; representing Elizabeth II as Head of the Commonwealth) and President of India Pratibha Patil officially declared the Games open.
-Prime Minister Manmohan Singh of the host nation, India, attended the opening ceremony as well.
-A total of three heads of state from outside India attended the opening ceremony; two from Commonwealth nations and one from a non-Commonwealth nation.
-The three head of states were Mohamed Nasheed, President of the Maldives, Marcus Stephen, President of Nauru and a multiple Commonwealth gold medallist, and Albert II, Prince of Monaco, representing the International Olympic Committee.
-As well, Sir Anand Satyanand, the Governor General of New Zealand, attended the ceremony.
+Charles III, the Prince of Wales (representing Elizabeth II as the Head of the Commonwealth) and Pratibha Patil, the President of India, officially declared the Games open.
+Manmohan Singh, the Prime Minister of India, and three heads of state-Mohamed Nasheed, the President of the Maldives, Marcus Stephen, the President of Nauru, Albert II, the Prince of Monaco, and Anand Satyanand, the Governor General of New Zealand, attended the ceremony.